 Hummingbird Garden Kit

-A garden kit is a collection of plants pre-selected by our nursery to meet a certain purpose.
-Garden kits are designed to make gardening goals easy.
-They can be used as a quick way to start gardening native without having to do as much research.
+A garden kit is a collection of plants pre-selected by our nursery to meet a certain purpose and make gardening with native plants easy.
 They come pre-arranged in the tray so you can plant them just as they are for an instant garden design, with tall plants in the back and short, showy plants in the front.
 Or, since each plant is labeled with plant name and height, you can arrange them to suit your space.

 Our Hummingbird Garden Kit provides nectar for adult Ruby-throated Hummingbirds.
 Its native plants also serve as insect host plants to ensure a steady supply of insects for hummingbird young.
 Hummingbird nestlings are exclusively fed on insects, including mosquitos, gnats, spiders, flies, and aphids.
 Be sure to avoid pesticides, even those targeting mosquitos, to keep the food supply safe for tiny hummingbird nestlings!

 The Hummingbird Garden Kit is designed for average garden soil and full to part sun.
 It will contain 2 to 5 of each species.
 A typical kit would contain the following mix of plants, but one way we keep the per plant costs low on garden kits is by reserving the right to substitute plants based on our current inventory.
 Your kit is may differ from the list below in exact species, however, the plants included will meet the stated goals of the kit, in this case, nectar and insect habitat to support hummingbirds.
-If you need specific plants for your garden goals, consider supplementing your garden kit with quarts (also available through the KWBREC's Hummingbird-themed fundraiser at the links above):
+If you need specific plants for your garden goals, consider supplementing your garden kit with quarts.
+A typical kit will contain:

 Cardinal Flower, as supply allows.
 This is the ultimate UP hummingbird plant, but it is a tricky one to have ready for early spring.
 If we don't have an adequate supply, Liatris (Prairie or Northern Blazingstar) will substitute.